jadecobra/python_tdd_exercises/source/IndentationError.rst

 IndentationError
 ================

-In the beginning of our journey with python we will make many mistakes, one of which will cause the ``IndentationError`` if we do not understand the indentation rules of python.
-We will step through solving this error in python using Test Driven Development
+In the beginning of the journey with python I will make many mistakes, one of which will cause the ``IndentationError`` if I do not understand the indentation rules of python.
+I will step through solving this error in python using Test Driven Development

 Prerequisites
 -------------